Georgia Leadership Lab

 Georgia Leadership Lab Fellows participate in two three-day convenings, monthly trainings, and peer-to-peer coaching sessions.
 Fellows build their confidence as leaders, accelerate their capacities to build influence, and develop storytelling skills for advocacy and narrative change.
 The cohort also builds connections among community partners from diverse communities.

 Asian Americans Advancing Justice Atlanta invites you to apply to the Georgia Leadership Lab.
-The Georgia Leadership Lab is a 5-month cohort-based experience for local immigrant rights advocates seeking to strengthen their skills in storytelling and transformative leadership.
+The Georgia Leadership Lab is a 6-month cohort-based experience for local immigrant rights advocates seeking to strengthen their skills in storytelling, narrative power, and transformative leadership.

-Applicants are encouraged to apply in pairs, with one staff person from a community organization and one community member/volunteer attending together.
+Applicants are encouraged to apply in pairs from organizations.
 Each person will be expected to submit an individual application.

 For more information, contact: jlee@advancingjustice-atlanta.org